 The moral of the story is that unless you have a problem with inaccurate battery readings on your phone, you don’t need to calibrate the battery.
 Your phone smartly calibrates the battery for you already.

 Also, calibration does not increase battery life.
-If you’re concerned that your phone’s battery life is not good enough, you need to check the battery’s health or use our tips to save battery life on Android.
-Certain common mistakes will unnecessarily drain battery.
+If you’re concerned that your phone’s battery life is not good enough, you need to check the battery’s health or use our tips to save battery life on Android .
+You can even automate your Android phone for better battery life .